-A bachelor degree with a 2:1 (hons) in electronic/electrical engineering, mechatronics or physics.
+A bachelor degree with a first class (hons) in mechanical engineering, physics, physical sciences or mathematics.

 We accept a range of international equivalent qualifications.
 For more information please contact the Admissions Team.